CORPS OF TRANSPORT

 Puttees had long gone by my time.

-niform, lightweights and cotton shirt
+Summer Uniform - lightweights and cotton shirt

-Most of us had moments on that recruit course when the pressure got to us.
-It is at that point you both dig deep inside yourself and refuse to be beaten or you give up and leave the army.
+Most of us had moments during the basic training when the pressure got to us.
+It is at that point you both dig deep inside yourself and refuse to be beaten, or you give up and leave the army.
 It is the time when you truly begin to know yourself and what you are really capable of.
 The pressure also forges your squad into a team who look out for and support each other.

 bulled to death for that parade ground shine.
 They were not the best boots